ssdeaton/finance-agent/README.md

 The agent handles multiple tool calls in a single response.
 When Claude requests multiple tools simultaneously, the agent extracts all tool calls, executes them, and returns all results in a single user message.
 This follows the [Claude documentation on multiple tool calls](https://docs.claude.com/en/docs/agents-and-tools/tool-use/overview#multiple-tool-example) and reduces the number of API turns needed.

-### Specific tool calling configurations
+### Tool design best practices

-The implementation uses two specific mechanisms for accurate tool calling:
+The implementation follows several best practices for reliable tool use:

+1. **Self-describing tool results**: Tools return structured JSON with context, not just raw values.
+For example, `calculate()` returns `{"operation": "*", "a": 173, "b": 3232, "result": 559136}` instead of just `559136`.
+This helps Claude understand what each result represents when processing multiple tool calls.

+2. **Clear parameter naming**: Tool parameters use descriptive names that match their purpose.
+For `calculate()`, parameters are named `op` (operation), `a` (first operand), and `b` (second operand) with detailed descriptions explaining their role in different operations (e.g., "For '**': base" vs "For '**': exponent").

+3. **Explicit tool descriptions**: Tool descriptions explain exactly when to use each tool and provide examples.
+The `calculate_portfolio_value` description explicitly states "For a single stock, use quantity=1" to guide Claude's tool selection.

-1. **System prompt** explicitly instructs Claude to return only numbers for stock or math questions:
+4. **Constrained output format**: The system prompt explicitly instructs Claude to return only the final answer:
    ```
    After using tools, provide ONLY the final answer value with no additional text, formatting, or explanation.
    - For numerical answers (stock prices, calculations): output just the number (e.g., 245.60)
    - For conversational questions: output a brief text response
    ```

-2. **Temperature=0.0** ensures deterministic, consistent output by removing randomness from Claude's responses
+5. **Temperature=0.0**: Ensures deterministic, consistent output by removing randomness from Claude's responses

+These patterns reduce ambiguity and help Claude use tools correctly even in complex multi-step scenarios.

 ## Optimization tutorial